Death registration

 • The signature of the applicant should exactly fit in the prescribed column.

-• All applications to be accompanied by self attested photocopy of the passport (first two and last two pages and the page of observation including ECR/ECNR, if any, made by Passport Issuing Authority).
+• All applications to be accompanied by self-attested photocopy of the passport (first and last pages and the page of observation including ECR/ECNR, if any, made by Passport Issuing Authority).

 • Photographs should be in colour and against white background and should be of the size of 2 inch X 2 inch.
 The photograph should have a frontal view, with both ears and chin to forehead being visible.
 Eyes should be open.
 There should not be any distracting shadows on the face or on the background.
 Head coverings are not permitted.
 The expression on the face should look natural.